quinnrenaghan/Website/src/pages/posts/problems-with-eclipse.md

 ```
 Still waiting...

-Other tools, like IntelliJ, have fast, smart, and reliable code feedback features, which can save you considerable time.
+Other tools, like [IntelliJ IDEA](https://www.jetbrains.com/idea/), have fast, smart, and reliable code feedback features, which can save you considerable time.
 These features are better at predicting and completing lines, recognizing and solving problems, and formatting on the fly.

 ---
 ## 3. The Slow Speed, Crashing and Hanging